krishna2/krishna2.github.io/books.md

 1. William Deresiewicz: Excellent Sheep: The Miseducation of the American Elite and the Way to a Meaningful Life

-1. Swami Paramarthananda: Ashtavakra Gita
+1. Swami Paramarthananda: Ashtavakra Gita (88 lectures)

-1. who gets in .. college
+1. Jeffrey Selingo: Who Gets In and Why: A Year Inside College Admissions

 1. Swami Paramarthananda: Dakshinamurthi Stotram